mauricioortiz01/iam_hands_on/README.md

 1. Create a policy, attach it to an IAM user and test it.

 ## Deliverables
+1. A screenshot of the created User Group
+1. A screenshot of the created User
+1. A screenshot of the created role
+1. A screenshot of a successfull switch to another role
+1. A picture of a successfully launched EC2 instance, while signed in as the user that was created in the hands on

 ## IAM User Group Creation
 1. Sign in to AWS Management Console and open the IAM Console